 The NCPE has issued a recommendation regarding the cost-effectiveness of nivolumab.
-Following NCPE assessment of the applicant's submission, nivolumab is not considered cost effective as monotherapy for the treatment of advanced renal cell carcinoma after prior therapy in adults and therefore is not recommended for reimbursement in the total population and not recommended for reimbursement at the submitted price for the clear cell population.
+Following NCPE assessment of the applicant's submission, nivolumab is not considered cost effective as monotherapy for the treatment of advanced renal cell carcinoma after prior therapy in adults and therefore is not recommended for reimbursement.